trevorwiggins/hummingbird/README.md

 When a song is loaded:

-1. Hummingbird opens the .mp3 file using jaudiotagger.
+1. Hummingbird opens the `.mp3` file using jaudiotagger.

-2. It reads the embedded ID3 tags for TITLE, ARTIST, and duration.
+2. It reads the embedded ID3 tags for _Title_, _Artist_, and _Duration_.

 3. If metadata exists, it is displayed in the UI; if not, the filename is used as a fallback.

 ### User Recommendation

-For best results, download .mp3 files from sources that embed proper ID3 tags (e.g., iTunes, Amazon Music, Bandcamp, or properly ripped CDs).
+For best results, download `.mp3` files from sources that embed proper ID3 tags (e.g., iTunes, Amazon Music, Bandcamp, or properly ripped CDs).

 Avoid files with missing or corrupted metadata, as Hummingbird will fall back to filenames.